 Everyone preparing to apply to business school should know about the two best GMAT forums—which also happen to be two of the best GMAT communities in general:

 1. GMAT Club

-Why is it so important for potential GMAT test takers to be familiar with these forums?
+Why is it so important for potential test takers to be familiar with these GMAT forums?

-The forums are free
+These GMAT forums are free

-As a general rule, it would seem that valuable resources tend to cost a pretty penny, while resources that are cheap or free are typically not as helpful.
-Yes, that’s a general pattern, but first of all, I would argue that Magoosh is a notable exception, offering some of the highest quality prep at bargain basement prices.
-I will admit, though, that these two GMAT forums are even more of a bargain, because they offer something valuable for free!
+As a general rule, it would seem that the best GMAT resources tend to cost a pretty penny, while resources that are cheap or free are typically not as helpful.
+Although that may be the general pattern, I would argue that Magoosh is a notable exception, offering some of the highest quality prep at bargain basement prices.
+I will admit, though, that the above two GMAT forums are even more of a bargain, because they offer something valuable for free!
 It’s hard to beat that price!
-You can sign up for a free account by just giving your email, and at no time will your membership in either forum cost you a dime.
-How can they do that?
-We all know: there’s no such thing as a free lunch!
-How can these forums offer something for nothing?
+(But we can match it: Magoosh offers a number of free resources as well.)

-Of course, there’s a modicum of GMAT-relevant advertising on the site — compared to other advertising-driven websites, the advertising on these forum is relatively low-key, and it’s all highly relevant to folks preparing for the GMAT.
+Of course, there’s a modicum of GMAT-relevant advertising on the site — compared to other advertising-driven websites, the advertising on these forums is relatively low-key, and it’s all highly relevant to folks preparing for the GMAT.
 This unobtrusive advertising keeps those sites running.

 In many ways, the most valuable content is given to you for free.
 Here’s how this works: Suppose that you, as a potential test taker, have an exam-related question, and you post your question on one of these GMAT forums — a question about math, verbal, the essay, the application process, business school, your career, etc. Then a slew of GMAT experts, from every GMAT prep company imaginable, will jump in to answer you.